aragon/taiko-contracts/README.md

 # Taiko DAO contracts

+> [!NOTE]
+> This repository is now read-only.
+You can find the most up to date version on [https://github.com/taikoxyz/dao-ui-mono](https://github.com/taikoxyz/dao-contracts)

 This reposity contains the codebase of the Taiko DAO, along with its 3 plugins and helper contracts.

 See the [audits folder](./audits) for the most up to date audit reports.